How to report marine pollution incidents, the response to an incident and how to get approval to use an oil spill treatment product.

 As a global leader in responding to marine pollution, however, the UK has well-tested systems in place to deal with incidents.
 The turbulent nature of UK waters means it is rarely possible to recover the spilled oil.
 However, treatment products work with the wave action by mixing the product with the oil and encouraging it to disperse.

-Maritime Rescue Co-ordination Centres act as co-ordinators during incidents and circulate all pollution or situation reports to the Marine Management Organisation (MMO) for English and Welsh waters.
-Marine Scotland and the Northern Ireland Environment Agency are responsible for their waters.
+Maritime Rescue Co-ordination Centres act as co-ordinators during incidents and circulate all pollution or situation reports to the Marine Management Organisation (MMO) for English waters.
+Marine Scotland, Natural Resources Wales and the Northern Ireland Environment Agency are responsible for their waters.
 Copies are also sent to national and regional statutory nature conservation agencies, and local councils that may be affected by the oil spill.

 In the event of a major spill, these organisations set-up an environment group to give advice on the suitable response to changing circumstances.